RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

 Among those who dwell in the ocean, many have seen Great Cthulhu in their dreams and there are those among them who have tried to communicate with him through these dreams.
 Many have gone irreparably mad, but those who did not became the High Priests of Great Cthulhu, devoted to get everyone ready for when the stars are right once again, and Great Cthulhu stirs in his sunken city of R'lyeh.

 Those who practice the religion have access to the traditions of Divination, Madness, and Water.

+#### Deep One Hybrid Characters

+Use the following rules to create your own Deep One hybrid characters.
+Add any benefits from paths you choose to these benefits to create more powerful Deep Ones, there are some sample Deep One hybrid and Deep One characters at the end of this supplement.

+At your GM's discretion, these rules can also be used to create Deep One player characters, but keep in mind that all Deep One hybrids become full fledged Deep Ones eventually.

 ##### Starting Ancestry